Yonggang Huang: Service to the academic societies

 For the US National Committee of Theoretical and Applied Mechanics, he is a member (2018-2022, 2024-2028), chaired the Solid Mechanics Subcommittee for IUTAM papers (2020), and was on the Nomination Subcommittee (2022).

-He is a member of the selection committee for Eshelby Mechanics Award for Young Faculty (2012-), and JN Reddy Medal Committee (2023-2026).
+He is a member of the selection committee for Eshelby Mechanics Award for Young Faculty (2012-), and JN Reddy Medal Committee (2023-2027).

 For National Academy of Engineering, he was a member of the Committee of Membership (2022-2023), a member (2020-2023), Vice Chair (2021-2022) and Chair (2022-2023) of the Peer Committee and a member of the Search Committee (2021-2023) for Mechanical Engineering Section, and a member of the NAE 2025 Nominating Committee for election of NAE president, officers, and council members.
-He was the secretary (2022-2024), and is the Vice Chair (2024-2026) and incoming Chair (2026-2028) of the Mechanical Engineering Section.
+He was the secretary (2022-2024) and Vice Chair (2024-2026), and is the Chair (2026-2028) of the Mechanical Engineering Section.

-For National Academy of Sciences, he is a member of the Temporary Nominating Group (2022-2027) for Class III (including applied math, applied physics, computer science, and engineering), and will serve as the chair of its Engineering Section (2026-2029).
+For National Academy of Sciences, he was a member of the Temporary Nominating Group (2022-2026) and Voluntary Nominating Group (2025-2026) for Class III (including applied math, applied physics, computer science, and engineering).
+He is a member of the Class Membership Committee (2025-2029) for Class III, and the chair of its Engineering Section (2026-2029).
 He is on the Editorial Board for the Proceedings of the National Academy of Sciences of the United States of America (PNAS), and is a member of the PNAS Cozzarelli Prize Committee for Class III.

-For Royal Society (London), he is a member (2023-2026) and the chair (2024-2026) of Scientific Committee 4: Engineering and Materials Science.
+For Royal Society (London), he was a member (2023-2026) and the chair (2024-2026) of Sectional Committee 4: Engineering and Materials Science.
 He is the only foreign member in the Royal Society history to serve as the chair of an election committee.

 For International Union of Theoretical and Applied Mechanics, he is a member in the Congress Committee (2024-2028).

 For US National Association for Computational Mechanics, he was a member in the Belytschko Medal Committee (2025).

+For International Congress of Basic Science, he is a member in the Medal Selection Committee in Engineering (2026).

+For Tencent Foundation, he is a nominator for the Xplorer Prize (2026).

+For Royal Society of Canada, he is a member of the Paidoussis Medal Committee (2026).

 He has served on the review committee for many engineering programs at institutions across the world (e.g., Massachusetts Institute of Technology).
 These include civil and environmental engineering, electrical engineering and computer science, high-performance computation, interdisciplinary research, materials science and engineering, mechanical engineering, and mechanics.